louwrentius/procurve-watch/README.md

 # procurve-watch
 Creating backups and monitoring changes on HP Procurve switches through SSH

+You will have a folder for each switch containing its current and previous configurations that differ from the current.

 # Purpose of this script

 1. To backup the configuration of Procurve switches through secure shell (No Telknet or TFTP)